Salmon Storage Tips: How Long Salmon Lasts in the Fridge

 It should be stored in the fridge at 32 degrees Fahrenheit.
 Since most home refrigerators sit at around 38 degrees Fahrenheit — not exactly an ideal temperature for a fresh, raw salmon.
 You can easily remedy this, by filling a large roasting pan or another similar vessel with plenty of ice and place your salmon fillets or whole salmon on top.

 Now the question is, how long can the salmon last in the fridge?

 There’s no direct answer to this because it depends on the quality and freshness of the salmon you have.
 Typically, raw salmon from your local supermarket can only be stored for only 1-2 days after purchasing.
 This is due to the long seafood supply chain that sends the salmon overseas to be processed before it reaches the store.
 It can take 20-30 days for the seafood to get to your local store.
 Unlike the common grocery stores, at Alaskan Salmon, we deliver fresh, flash-frozen seafood to your door.
 By upending the traditional supply chain, we process our salmon the same day it’s caught, flash-freezing them at their peak freshness with minimal handling to keep the quality of salmon as high as possible.
 By doing so, your salmon might last about 4-5 days in the fridge with proper storage and handling.

 Storing Frozen Salmon: How long will frozen salmon be good in the freezer?

-If you're storing salmon in the freezer, you’ll have a little more time.
+If you're storing salmon in the freezer, you’ll have a lot more time.

 Frozen salmon can last about 9-12 months in the freezer.
 You could safely keep your salmon in the freezer longer than that, but you will notice a decline in quality after the 12-month mark.